data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 ### Execution Status Code

-Of the three code fields, the execution status summarises the (Module / Batch) Instance's processing and as such is the main operational indicator.
+Of the three code fields, the execution status summarizes the (Module / Batch) Instance's processing and as such is the main operational indicator.
 Although there are exceptions, in most cases the status of an Instance will always be either Executing, Failed, or Succeeded.
 The Execution Status Code is completely driven by the process framework subsystem and should not be altered ('read only').

-After proper testing and deployment all runs should complete successfully (Execution Status Code equals 'S').
+After proper testing and deployment all runs should complete successfully (Execution Status Code equals `S`).
 An overview of severity is shown in the following diagram:

 <img src="./Images/Direct_Documentation_Figure9.png" alt="Figure 2" width="100%">